 Now, we sequence the story.
 We use these sequencing cards on a pocket chart.
 These cards are a great visual for little learners.
 And once we sequence them, I leave them up for us to view for a few days.

 We can also use this sequencing sheet for independent work.
 Since we have the pocket chart cards posted, students can use those for support or even refer back to the book.
+My students find the printable to be a big challenge without these pocket chart cards, so keep this in mind when working to complete The Little Butterfly Who Could sequencing sheet.

 As always, we have a reading comprehension game you can play.
 Don’t forget you can send these home for families to play together as well.
-I highly recommend this for families who are asking for ways to help their little learners.
+I highly recommend this to families who are asking for ways to help their little learners.
 Many times parents don’t understand the types of reading comprehension questions little learners are being asked.
 This activity could help.

 Now that we have read the story The Little Butterfly Who Could sequence it, and checked for understanding, I suggest writing about the story.
 We have a great example of a writing activity with a word wall your little learners could complete.